unfor19/yarser/README.md

 - Parses YAML anchors
 - Allows usage of `.hidden` nodes by adding the prefix `.` to a root node.
 All hidden nodes are omitted from the final result

+In my tests, I use [tests/github-action/my-action.yml](https://github.com/unfor19/yarser/blob/master/tests/github-action/my-action.yml) as the source file, and the compiled result is [tests/github-action/my-action-compiled.yml](https://github.com/unfor19/yarser/blob/master/tests/github-action/my-action-compiled.yml).
+Go ahead and check how it looks like after parsing (compiling) the source YAML file.

 ## Getting Started

 1. Download the binary file from the releases page, for example [0.0.1rc2](https://github.com/unfor19/yarser/releases/tag/0.0.1rc2)